The Chola Dynasty: Rulers, Administrations, Decline

 1. Central Administration: Headed by the king, the central administration oversaw the entire kingdom.
 The king was assisted by a council of ministers who advised him on various matters.
 Important officials like the Olaiya Maakan (Chief Secretary) and the Perundanam (Head Accountant) ensured smooth operation at the center.

-2. Provincial Administration: The Chola empire was divided into provinces called Mandalams, each governed by a viceroy or a governor, often appointed from the royal family.
+2. Provincial Administration: The Chola empire was divided into provinces called Mandalams, each governed by a viceroy or a governor, often appointed by the royal family.
 These viceroys enjoyed considerable autonomy but ultimately reported to the central administration.

 3. Local Administration: The lowest tier comprised village assemblies known as Ur (general assembly), Sabha (assembly of Brahmin landowners), and Nagaram (assembly of merchants).
 These assemblies played a crucial role in local governance, managing issues like taxation, irrigation, and maintenance of public infrastructure.